ruiqingcao/OrgSearch/README.md

-# For Course 1405 Final Project: find the closest matching organization names from a large database based on a given set of input queries
+# Code for Course 1405 Final Project